elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses 32 reserved keywords to create statements.
+Bee uses 34 reserved keywords to create statements.
 You can not use these keywords as identifiers.

 ```
 03: if, is, in
 12: type, make, rule, read, exit, fail, pass, over, stop, skip, else, none
-11: write, print, alter, scrap, apply, while, trial, error, other, after, panic
+12: alias, write, print, alter, scrap, apply, while, trial, error, other, after, panic
-06: define, switch, #import, #driver, #library, #module
+07: define, import, switch, resolve, #driver, #library, #aspect
 ```

 ### Definition statements

-Next statements are used to import modules or declare something.
+Next statements are used to import aspects or declare something.

 | Keyword  | Purpose
 |----------|--------------------------------------------------
 | type     | Declare data type
 | make     | Declare a variable
+| rule     | Declare a subroutine
 | define   | Declare a constant
+| import   | Load a library and assign a qualifier for it
-| rule     | Declare a subroutine
+| alias    | Declare a local name for an aspect file and path

 ### Execution statements